abe-winter/pg13-py/README.md

     "this will get cached until the 'text' field is changed" return len(self['content'])
 ```
 Note: everything below is happening in-python and in-memory.
 Each instance (table dictionary) is completely isolated so your tests can run in parallel or whatever, you don't need a live DB on your system.
-Interacting with a live database looks exactly the same as below except for creating the pool.
+Interacting with a live database looks exactly the same as below except for creating the pool and the pool.tables lines.
 ```python
 pool = pgmock.PgPoolMock()
 Model.create_table(pool)